cliffordfajardo/language-c/docs/glossary/data-types/complex-data-types/array/arrays.md

   return 0;
 }
 ```

 1.
-We allocated a block of memory big enough to store 3 integers.
+We allocated a continguous block of memory big enough to store 3 integers.
-An integer is 4bytes (32bits) and our array size is 3.
-3 * 4 = 12bytes of consequtive memory will be set aside for our use.
+An integer data type uses 4bytes (32bits).
+3 * 4 = 12bytes of memory will be set aside for our use.

 2.
-The variable name `grades` is assigned to the block of memory
+The variable name `grades` is assigned to the block of memory.
-more specifically, the variable `grades` is assigned a pointer to the address in memory pointing to the 1st element of the array
+More specifically, the variable `grades` is assigned a pointer to the address in memory pointing to the 1st element of the array.

 3.
-When we index a the grades array like so `grades[0]`, C will look at where `grades` is stored in memory (AKA the first element of `grades`)
+When we index a the grades array like so `grades[0]`, C will look at `grades` location in memory (AKA the first element of `grades`)
-and use that index number inside the bracket as the number of steps in the memory block to jump to.
+and uses that index number inside the bracket as the number of steps in the memory block to jump to.
 So if we access:
 - `grades[2]` C will jump 8 bytes (2 steps x 4 bytes, which is the size of an integer data type)
 - `grades[500]` it will jump 2000 bytes (500 steps x 4 bytes) past the beginning of the memory block

 ### Memory Layout of an Array of Structs

 ```c
 #include <stdio.h>
 int main () {